mishoo/UglifyJS/README.md

 we can't easily change to using the SpiderMonkey AST internally.
 However, UglifyJS now has a converter which can import a SpiderMonkey AST.

-For example [Acorn](https://github.com/marijnh/acorn) is a super-fast parser that produces a SpiderMonkey AST.
+For example [Acorn][acorn] is a super-fast parser that produces a SpiderMonkey AST.
 It has a small CLI utility that parses one file and dumps the AST in JSON on the standard output.
 To use UglifyJS to mangle and compress that:

     acorn file.js | uglifyjs2 --spidermonkey -m -c